 pnpm typecheck 2>&1 | grep -E "error TS|^[a-z].*\.tsx?:" | head -100

-Filter by error pattern instead of arbitrary tail; Codex sees the actual errors, not the trailing summary.
+Filter by error pattern instead of an arbitrary tail; Codex sees the actual errors, not the trailing summary.

 Prevention